Neural Methods for Amortized Inference: NEURAL SUMMARY STATISTICS

-\citet{Hjelm_2018} found that optimisation routines were more stable when replacing the Donsker--Varadhan objective with one based on the Jensen--Shannon divergence, which can be seen as a robust version of the former:
+\citet{Hjelm_2018} found that optimization routines were more stable when the Donsker--Varadhan objective function is replaced with one based on the Jensen--Shannon divergence:

-where $\textrm{sp}(z) \equiv \log(1+\exp(z))$ is the softplus function.
-The Jensen--Shannon divergence was employed to extract summary statistics for use with both classical simulation-based inference methods and neural based inference methods by \citet{Chen_2021}. \citet{Chen_2023} propose to further tame the optimisation problem by using a slice technique that effectively breaks down the high-dimensional information objective into many smaller, lower-dimensional ones.
+where $\textrm{sp}(z) \equiv \log\{1+\exp(z)\}$ is the softplus function.
+The Jensen--Shannon divergence MI estimator was employed to extract summary statistics for use with both classical simulation-based inference methods and neural based inference methods by \citet{Chen_2021}. \citet{Chen_2023} propose to further tame the optimization problem by using a slice technique that effectively breaks down the high-dimensional information objective into many smaller, lower-dimensional ones.